 These compounds have not been scrutinized anywhere near as much as synthetic pesticides, but what we do know of them shows that in sufficient concentration, many of them could be quite harmful.
 There are countless examples of these chemicals.
 Celery, for example, causes contact dermatitis in workers who handle the celery, due to furocoumarin in the leaves and other parts of the plant.
 Celery as well, along with parsley, contains up to 30 parts per million of methoxypsoralen, which is a known rodent carcinogen.
 Limonene, found in amounts up to 40 parts per million in orange and mango juice is also a carcinogen.
 Potatoes, a member of the nightshade family, contain solanines and chaconine, especially if they are green (which can happen due to improper storage, etc.) We could go on and on.

 We read lots of warnings about synthetic fungicides, most of which have been exhaustively studied for carcinogenic and mutagenic effects.
-What we don't hear about is the many dangerous mycotoxins produced by pathogenic fungi that grow on plants, some of which are extremely carcinogenic, mutagenic, or toxic.
+What we don’t hear about is the many dangerous mycotoxins produced by pathogenic fungi that grow on plants, some of which are extremely carcinogenic, mutagenic, or toxic.
 Aflatoxins, which are produced by Aspergillus flavus are highly toxic to the liver, and in third-world countries have been connected to death from liver cancer.
-Penicillium spp., which grows on apples and pears in storage, causing them to rot, produces patulin, a compound which is much more toxic than most fungicides which would prevent the mold in the first place.6,1
+Penicillium spp., which grows on apples and pears in storage, causing them to rot, produces patulin, a compound which is much more toxic than most fungicides which would prevent the mold in the first place.
+8

 What is to Fear in Our Food?

-The chemicals I've mentioned here are just a tiny sample of the naturally occurring compounds in fruits and vegetables that could harm us.
-These compounds are found in amounts that would make Vani Hari "The FoodBabe" blush.
-And there isn't a darn thing we can do about them, if we don't want to starve, and fail to get our proper nutrition.
+The chemicals I’ve mentioned here are just a tiny sample of the naturally occurring compounds in fruits and vegetables that could harm us.
+These compounds are found in amounts that would make Vani Hari “The FoodBabe” blush.
+And there isn’t a darn thing we can do about them if we don’t want to starve or fail to get our proper nutrition.
 Everyday, your body is exposed to a cornucopia of natural carcinogens and toxins.
-They are produced endogenously by the plants we feed on, and they are present in amounts many times larger than any artificial chemical.
+They are produced endogenously by the plants we feed on and they are present in amounts many times larger than any artificial chemical.
 Yet, we have survived on these plants for thousands of years.
 Sometimes, as well, we have taken plants which would poison us, and manipulated them to produce edible cultivated varieties.
 We have little to fear from these chemicals.

 Yet, there is more potential acute danger from these naturally occurring chemicals than from added chemicals like pesticides.
 Peanut mold, which produces aflatoxin, is much, much more dangerous than any fungicide used to control the mold.
 Indeed, more people are in danger from allergic reactions to food, or from reactions due to inborn errors in metabolism, than they are from what we add to our food.
 As well, we know much more about the metabolic fate of added pesticides than we do about most of the naturally occurring chemicals.
-We know less about these chemicals, yet we eat them without batting an eyelid, while being exceedingly fearful of those chemicals that we do know more about.1,6
+We know less about these chemicals, yet we eat them without batting an eyelid, while being exceedingly fearful of those chemicals that we do know more about.
+9 10

 Far from being fearful of our food, knowledge of the millions of chemicals present in our foods which theoretically have the potential to harm us, but do not, should provide comfort.
 There are millions of chemicals, already present in our food, which have the theoretical potential to harm us.
 And yet, here we are, alive and kicking.